 Alternatively, explore the enclaved microstate of San Marino where we can tour the designated UNESCO World Heritage centre along with Mount Titano.
 Dinner will be served here and will feature the country’s famous Torta Tre Monti or ‘Cake of the Three Towers’.

-This morning, enjoy stunning coastal views from our carriages as we travel along the eastern Italian seaboard to our next stop in the Apulia region at Bari.
-You will enjoy a guided tour of Bari’s Florentine style old-town and its domineering fortress and castle that has stood guarding the port since the 12th century.
-You also have the chance to visit a local olive oil mill complete with a tasting just a few minutes from the station.
+Today you will enjoy a guided tour of the Florentine style old-town of Bari and its domineering fortress and castle that has stood guarding the port since the 12th Century.
+You could instead visit a local olive oil mill complete with a tasting just a few minutes from the station.

-Tonight as we sit down for dinner we’ll travel across central Italy west through the Matese hills.
+This evening as we sit down for dinner we’ll travel west across central Italy through the Matese Hills.

 The crumbling ruins of Herculaneum and Pompeii await our exploration today.
 These two towns, which were destroyed by lava flow in the momentous eruption of 79AD have been painstakingly conserved over centuries to keep visitors coming to the region.
 We will take a behind the scenes tour of how preservation work is a continuous race against time to protect the original splendor.